ONSdigital/sml-catalogue/readme.md

 ### S3 Bucket creation

 [Terraform](https://www.terraform.io/intro) is used to deploy the S3 Bucket where the website is hosted.
-If on a feature branch you will want to edit the name of the S3 bucket to be unique.
+The S3 bucket will be suffixed with the currently checked-out gt branch name.

 Fetch your AWS credentials and export them to the terminal.
 Then: